 If you’d like to read reviews or criticism of the novel, you can find those in MLA International Bibliography, Literary Reference Center, and other databases.
 In the former, do a subject search for: The Great Gatsby to find literary criticism of the novel.
 In the latter, you can run this search: “great gatsby” not (film* or movie* or “motion picture*”) then limit to either “literary criticism” or “reviews” on the left side to find relevant articles from journals, magazines or books.

 Andersen Library has several copies of The Great Gatsby for you to choose from.
+If there are multiple versions found, click on the title to see what they are.
 One of them is even an audiobook, if you prefer that format.
-If those are checked out, try to get the novel using Universal Borrowing.
+If those are checked out, try to get the novel using UW Request.
 If you do it will get here in just a few days at no cost to you.
 Either way you can have the book for four weeks.

 If you’ve already read The Great Gatsby and loved it, you might want to look in the NoveList database for read-alikes.
 Several of these were also made into movies, so you have the viewing option as well the reading option.
 (I’m not going to analyze how the movies may differ from the books…you’ll have to do that yourself.)
 A few that NoveList recommends are: